-The extreme right coalition also includes the mass base of voters in Republican primaries.
-The Koch Brothers-funded Astroturf movement known as the Tea Party helped drive this mass base further rightward.
+The extreme right coalition serves the interests of the most reactionary sectors of capital, but also includes the mass base of voters in Republican primaries.
+The Koch Brothers-funded astroturf movement known as the Tea Party helped drive this mass base further rightward.
 "Establishment" Republicans encouraged this development, seeing in it a hope of postponing the consequences of major demographic shifts and growing progressive sentiments among younger voters.

-The extreme right is not a monolithic group.
-It includes elements of national and international corporate power, neoconservatives determined to use military adventurism to promote the interests of the fossil fuel industry and others, and the more traditional conservatives, who refuse to reject the extremes of Trumpism in order to gain more tax cuts and who seek the privatization of Social Security, Medicare, and other social safety-net programs.
-The extreme right relies on non-party forces such as neo-Nazis, ultra-nationalists, extreme religious fundamentalists, and right-wing militias to promote the interests of the top 10th of the 1%.
+The extreme right is not a unified trend; it includes elements of national and international corporate power, neo-conservatives determined to use military adventurism to promote the interests of the fossil fuel industry and others, more traditional conservatives who refuse to reject the extremes of Trumpism in order to gain more tax cuts and seek the privatization of Social Security, Medicare, and other social safety net programs.
+The extreme right relies on non-party forces such as neo-Nazis, ultra-nationalists, extreme religious fundamentalists, and right-wing militias to promote the interests of the top 10th of the 1 %.

-The extreme right includes the military-industrial complex, the oil and energy industries, and the pharmaceuticals.
-It also includes sections of the high-tech industry, finance capital, massive manufacturing corporations, and distribution giants such as Wal-Mart.
-The extreme right includes the so-called neoconservatives, social and fiscal conservatives, religious fundamentalists, nativists, libertarians, and other right-wing groupings.
-The extreme right has achieved a mass base among sections of different class and social forces that currently support extreme-right candidates, often against their own interests.
+The extreme right includes the military-industrial complex, the oil and energy industries and the pharmaceuticals.
+It also includes sections of the high tech industry, finance capital, and massive manufacturing and distribution giants such as Wal-Mart.
+The extreme right includes the so-called neoconservatives, social and fiscal conservatives, religious fundamentalists, nativists, libertarians, and other right-wing trends.
+The extreme right has achieved a mass base among sections of different class and social forces which currently support extreme right candidates, often against their own interests.